MicrosoftDocs/Hololens/hololens/hololens2-deployment-guide.md

 ### Ensure that external clients can't communicate with one another

 Remote Assist HoloLens to HoloLens calls aren't supported.
 Clients can search for, but can't communicate with each other.
 [Information barriers in Microsoft 365](/microsoft-365/compliance/information-barriers) can further restrict with whom a client can search and call.
-Another option is to use [Microsoft Teams scoped Directory Search](/MicrosoftTeams/teams-scoped-directory-search).
+Another option is to use [Microsoft Teams scoped directory search](/MicrosoftTeams/teams-scoped-directory-search).

  > [!NOTE]
 > Since single sign on is enabled, it is important to disable the browser using [Windows Defender Application Control (WDAC)](/hololens/windows-defender-application-control-wdac).
 If an external client opens the browser and uses the web version of Teams, the client will have access to your chat history.